A Matter of Time (film): Plot

-The next morning, Nina seeks help from Mario (Spiros Andros), a frustrated screenwriter who lives in the hotel.
-She has brought with her some of the Contessa's old stock certificates, hoping that Mario will be able to determine their worth.
-Mario tells her the certificates are worthless and that he feels no pity for the Contessa.
-Nina reacts angrily and leaves his room.
+The next morning, Nina seeks help from Mario, a frustrated screenwriter who lives in the hotel.
+She has brought with her some of the Contessa's old stock certificates, hoping that Mario can determine their worth.
+Mario says they are worthless, but feels no pity for the Contessa.
+Angered, Nina leaves his room.

-Later on, Nina goes to a bank and finds that Mario was very nearly right.
-Most of the certificates are, indeed, worthless, but one, from the Bank of Congo, is worth enough to pay the Contessa's hotel bill for several weeks – ₤150,000 (about US$240 in 1954, the year the film takes place).
+Later, Nina goes to a bank and finds that Mario was nearly right.
+Most of the certificates are worthless, but one, from the Bank of Congo, is worth enough to pay the Contessa's hotel bill for weeks – ₤150,000.

 She uses part of this money to help pay the Contessa's hotel expenses.
 That same day, Nina goes to a restaurant to pick up the Contessa's dinner.
-A screen director, Antonio Vicari (Gabriele Ferzetti), sees Nina in the restaurant and asks Mario, who is writing a screenplay for him, to introduce him to the young woman.
-The introduction is made, and arrangements are made for Nina to have a screen test.
+A screen director, Antonio Vicari, sees Nina there and uses Mario, who is writing a screenplay for him, to meet her.
+Eventually, arrangements are made for Nina to have a screen test.

-Before she leaves for the studio, she finds that the Contessa has abruptly checked out of the hotel to find an old flame, Gabriele d'Orazio (Orso Maria Guerrini).
-The Contessa is no longer thinking clearly; she hurries into the street and is hit by a car.
+Before she leaves for the studio, she finds that the Contessa has checked out of the hotel to find an old flame, Gabriele d'Orazio.
+No longer thinking clearly, the Contessa hurries into the street and is hit by a car.
 She is taken, unconscious, to a Catholic charity hospital.

 Meanwhile, Nina has difficulties with her screen test, until Mario gets her to talk about the Contessa.
 Her subsequent show of passion impresses Vicari, who decides he wants Nina to star in his next picture.

-Nina hurries off the set, and after a search, she and Mario locate the hospital where the Contessa is under the care of Sister Pia (Isabella Rossellini, her real-life daughter, in her first film role).
-Nina is taken to the Contessa's bedside, but the old woman has just died.
-Deeply saddened, Nina takes the Contessa's ornate mirror as a remembrance and leaves the hospital.
+Nina hurries off the set, and after a search, she and Mario locate the hospital where the Contessa is under the care of Sister Pia.
+Nina is taken to the Contessa's bedside, who has just died.
+Saddened, Nina takes the Contessa's ornate mirror as a remembrance and leaves the hospital.

-The film jumps forward to the present time.
-Nina has become a motion picture star.
+Back at the present time, Nina has become a motion picture star.
 She arrives at the press conference.
 As she steps out of her limousine, a girl hurries up and says she wants to be just like Nina when she grows up.